 Frederick died 80 years old, at Forest Lodge, Totton Hampshire in 1908 holding the rank of Lieutenant Colonel.

-ADELAIDE ROSALINE Fereday. youngest daughter was christened 08 Nov 1830, she emigrated to New Zealand, she married John Norris Tosswill, born 1828, Reigate, England, now of Prebbleton, NZ, the wedding being on the 11th April, 1863 at St. Michael's Church, Christchurch, New Zealand.
+She emigrated to New Zealand, where she married John Norris Tosswill, born 1828, Reigate, England, now of Prebbleton, NZ.
+The wedding being on the 11th April, 1863 at St. Michael's Church, Christchurch, New Zealand.

 Both died in New Zealand, Adelaide in 1882 and John on 13 February, 1907.

-John Turton Fereday passed away in London, he was buried on 11th October, 1849 at the Parish Church of All Saints, Sedgley.
+John Turton Fereday passed away in London, on 3rd October 1849 of Apoplexy, aged 62 years, he was buried on 11th October, 1849 at the Parish Church of All Saints, Sedgley.

 Transcribed below is the Last Will and Testament of John Turton Fereday, although laced with legalese and devoid of details, show his beneficiaries.